 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the period of enrollment or payment period for degree programs.
 Title IV aid is considered 100% earned after that point in time.
-The percentage of Title IV aid earned is calculated in the following manner for all programs:
+The percentage of Title IV aid earned is calculated in the following manner for all programs: Number of days completed by the student

-Number of days completed by the student\
+Percentage of period of enrollment or payment period for degree programs completed

-Number of days in the period of enrollment or payment period for degree programs\ Percentage of period of enrollment or payment period for degree programs completed
+Number of days in the period of enrollment or payment period for degree programs

-\The total number of calendar days in a period of enrollment or payment period for degree programs and the number of days completed by the student will exclude any scheduled breaks of five days or more.
+The total number of calendar days in a period of enrollment or payment period for degree programs and the number of days completed by the student will exclude any scheduled breaks of five days or more.